jpmorganchase/modular/docs/building-apps/esm views.md

 CSS imports pointing to an external package (for example:
 [`import 'regular-table/dist/css/material.css'`](https://www.npmjs.com/package/regular-table)
-) will be rewritten to a CDN url as normal packages (for example, using skypack, `https://cdn.skypack.dev/regular-table@[version]/dist/css/material.css`).
+) will be rewritten to a CDN URL (for example, using Skypack, `https://cdn.skypack.dev/regular-table@[version]/dist/css/material.css`).
 The only difference is that they will be rewritten in the bundle as code that applies the CSS into the page, either by simply adding it to the `head` or,